danielvaughan/danielvaughan.github.io/index.md

 The main areas where I have been able to provide value are increasing developer productivity and reducing operations overhead.
 I also have a strong interest in software sustainability in the cloud and moving towards net-zero, and I am a member of the [Green Software Foundation](https://greensoftware.foundation/){:target="_blank"} and a [Green Software Champion](https://champions.greensoftware.foundation/champions/daniel-vaughan/){:target="_blank"}.

-Before HCL, I spent eight years in Bioinformatics at the [European Bioinformatics Institute](https://www.ebi.ac.uk){:target="_blank"} in Cambridge where I started as a Software Engineer, moved into leading engineering teams and developed my cloud skills. , where I started as a developer, moved into leading engineering teams and developed my cloud skills.
+Before HCL, I spent eight years in Bioinformatics at the [European Bioinformatics Institute](https://www.ebi.ac.uk){:target="_blank"} in Cambridge where I started as a Software Engineer, moved into leading engineering teams and developed my cloud skills.
 At EMBL-EBI, my main interest was software quality and developer productivity.

 I am particularly passionate about community and skills development.
 I founded the Genome Campus Software Community and EMBL-EBI Technical Seminars Programme to bring people together to share their ideas, expertise and perspectives.
 I am currently an organiser of the [Software Crafters Cambridge](https://www.meetup.com/cambridge-software-crafters/) and [GDG Cloud Cambridge](https://gdg.community.dev/gdg-cloud-cambridge/) Meetup groups.